 The construction associated with the proposed action would be minimal, especially relative to construction required for the Tinian Dynasty Hotel.
+The proposed action on Tinian includes the use of: a Platoon Battle Course, Automated Combat Pistol Range, a Rifle Known Distance (KD) Range, and Automatic Field Firing Range.

 Most construction contracts are expected to be fulfilled by contractors based on Saipan or Guam (Tinian Business Panel 2008).
 A maximum of 180 construction jobs per year, for a two-year period, are expected to be created by the proposed action.
 This would also lead to the creation of about 35 indirect jobs in the Tinian economy.
-These 35 indirect jobs would constitute a significant beneficial impact, as they represent a greater than 2% increase in employment on Tinian (2006 Tinian employment figure of 1,626).
+These 35 indirect jobs would constitute a significant beneficial impact, being greater than 2% of the 2006 Tinian employment figure of 1,626.

-While the source of construction workers is uncertain, historically they have consisted mostly of foreign workers.
-Based on previous private-sector experience, expenditures of foreign construction workers in the Tinian economy would be negligible.
+While the source of construction workers is uncertain, historically they have consisted of mostly foreign workers.
+Based on previous private-sector experience, expenditures of foreign construction workers in the Tinian economy are usually negligible.
 However prime contractors would typically subcontract local Tinian companies for activities such as trash collection, security detail, and house rentals for construction executives (Bridge Investment Group 2008).